stackblaze/logs-drilldown2/README.md

-# Grafana Logs Drilldown
+# Stackblaze Logs

-The Grafana Logs Drilldown app offers a queryless experience for browsing Loki logs without the need for writing complex queries.
+The Stackblaze Logs plugin offers a queryless experience for browsing Loki logs without the need for writing complex queries.
 Discover or narrow down your search by using volume and text patterns.
 Uncover related logs and understand patterns—all with just a few clicks.
 No LogQL required.
-With Grafana Logs Drilldown, you can:
+With Stackblaze Logs, you can:

 - Easily find logs and log volumes for all of your services
 - Effortlessly filter service logs based on their log volumes, labels, fields, or patterns.